veevo/dev/content/en/books/sex-and-destiny.md

 ---
-layout: default-md
-section: Books
 title: Sex and Destiny
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+author: Andre Luis
-author: Chico Xavier
+medium: Chico Xavier
 date: 2019-01-11 13:00:00
-tags:
-- book
 ---

 This book presents a description of the spirit after the death of the physical body and demonstrates that the mental state directly impacts our existence in the spiritual world.